closerdao/tdf-game-guide/07_land-stewardship/README.md

 ---

-*"The true measure of our game success is the thriving of all life forms in our care."* 🌀
+*"The true measure of our success is the thriving of all life forms in our care."*